gameqa/api-is/src/routes/readme.md

 Now you can start implementing your endpoints.
 We will not write examples for both the PATCH and GET endpoints but rather only show an example of the GET endpoint to save space.

-Now you can create a directory call `/api/v1/fruits/readAll` with an `index.ts` file.
+Now you can create a directory called `/api/v1/fruits/readAll` with an `index.ts` file.
 The index file might look something like this

 ```
 import {Request, Response} from "express"